 Not too long ago, gray was considered by many to be a dull and somewhat dreary color.
 But then one day that all changed.
 One popular designer started using it, then another, and then another, and over the last decade, it's become one of the most popular colors in home decor.
-More sophisticated than beige and more adaptable than taupe, grey is a versatile shade that has quickly become the king of neutrals.Continue to 2 of 23 below.
+More sophisticated than beige and more adaptable than taupe, gray is a versatile shade that has quickly become the king of neutrals.Continue to 2 of 23 below.

 02 of 23

 Gray is the epitome of elegance when combined with classic details and sophisticated styling.
 In this room, designed by Cherie Lee Interiors, the soft color palette allows the details, including the carved mantel, architectural moldings, and tufted sofas, to truly stand out.Continue to 3 of 23 below.

 03 of 23

 Soft and Refreshing

 Think gray is dark?
 Think again!
 Accented with white trim, and in a room flooded with natural light, gray can be soft and refreshing.
 In rooms like this one that has large windows, it's a great idea to keep the furnishings simple and allow the eye to be drawn to the view.Continue to 4 of 23 below.

 04 of 23